MattiasBuelens/web-streams-polyfill/README.md

   Recommended for use in web apps supporting older browsers through a `<script>` tag.

 Each variant also includes TypeScript type definitions, compatible with the DOM type definitions for streams included in TypeScript.
+These type definitions require TypeScript version 4.7 or higher.

 Usage as a polyfill:
 ```html